 News and announcement around life at your restaurant (new dishes, new daily specials, changed hours, upcoming events and promotions) are also important and particularly good for longer format content on Facebook.
 I’d also toss out social media around your neighbors, activity in your area might also be fun.
 You’re part of a community and reminders of where you are and who’s around you is interesting and helpful.

 As you work and gain experience on social media, you’ll slowly develop a voice (funny, quirky, interesting) that represents your restaurant and hopefully one that engages your audience (generating likes, retweets, shares, etc).
-Just make sure to steer away from too much sassiness, political topics, etc which may isolate people in your your audience.
+Just make sure to steer away from too much sassiness, political topics, etc which may isolate people in your audience.
 Words online can often get misinterpreted.

 Make sure you also use popular hashtags (#Subject/Topic) for Instagram and twitter.
 It helps make your posts and tweets more discoverable.
 And try to stay consistent with your posts, you want a regular stream of interesting content to stay top of mind.
 I’d say 3 to 5 posts minimum, per week.
 Preferably daily!